openserv-labs/python-sdk/examples/HOW_TO_RUN_EXAMPLES.md

 python3 examples/marketing_agent.py
 ```

-2. Create a project in OpenServ and test the agent with the following prompt:
+2. Create a new project at OpenServ, choose your agent and add the following project prompt:
 ```
-Hi, I am Me.
-Greet me and say goodbye.
+Create a social media post for Twitter about the launch of our new AI-powered productivity tool.
+Then analyze the engagement metrics with 10 likes, 20 shares, 5 comments, and 100 impressions.
 ```

 ### Custom Agent Example